alankun5/IEEE-754-Decimal32-FP-Translator-Simulator/README.md

 **Files & Directories**
 - `/app` : Contains pages & routing here
-    - `/test` : Test page routing for reference
+    - `/test` : Test page routing for reference (`localhost:3000/test`)
     - `layout.jsx` : Ignore this file but don't remove
+    - `/api` : I don't think we need this, we can probably remove unless you want to use APIs
 - `/public` : Place images, icons, and the like inside this folder